triflicacid/c-vm/docs/Assembler.md

   - `'c'`, where `c` is a character (or escape sequence), represents a **literal**.
 If multiple character literals follow eachother, they will be concatenated to an integer.
 Maximum is 8 characters.
   - `"..."`, where `...` is a string, represents a **literal**.
 Maximum length is 8 characters.

-See `Instructions.md` for a list of all implemeted instructions.
+See `Instructions.md` for a list of all implemented instructions.

-Comments start with a `;`, with everything after the semi-colon being ignored up until the next line
+Comments start with a `;`, with everything after the semicolon being ignored up until the next line

 ### Escape Literals